ChalmersSachi-FS/ChalmersSachi-FS/README.md

 2/13/24
 I have currently finished taking the quiz.
 Later on I will work on both assignments that are due on the 14th.
-I have finished half of the live lecture, have to finish watching & taking notes.
+I have finished half of the live lecture, have to finish watching & taking notes. i have finished all of week 1 work & recieved grades on all of my week 1 assignments.

+2/18/24 (WEEK 2)
+Currently finising all Review Lessons finished, then going to work on both assignments and make sure to commit as often for assignment as well.